Equivariant rigidity of complex and quaternionic moment--angle manifolds: Moment--angle manifolds

 \section{Moment--angle manifolds}

-Moment--angle manifolds arise naturally in toric topology as spaces associated with simple polytopes or simplicial complexes.
+Moment--angle manifolds arise naturally in algebraic and toric topology as spaces associated with simplicial complexes and simple polytopes.
 They were introduced by Davis and Januszkiewicz \cite{dj} and later studied extensively in \cite{bp} as a disc-circle decomposition of the Davis-Januszkiewicz universal space.
-In this section we briefly recall the construction of complex and quaternionic moment--angle manifolds and fix the notation used throughout the paper.
+In this section we recall only the material needed later in the paper.
+Following the natural description in terms of polyhedral products (see for instance \cite{bbcg}), we use the disk--sphere model for complex (quaternionic resp.) moment--angle manifolds.